-Bunzl QA/QC and Sourcing is responsible for sending the Supplier code of conduct to suppliers in Asian countries and to suppliers in very high risk countries.
+Bunzl Global Sourcing and QA/QC in Shanghai is responsible for sending the Supplier code of conduct to suppliers in Asian countries.
 Bunzl businesses are responsible for sending the Supplier code of conduct to suppliers in other non-Asian countries.
-The process and frequency of communication are determined by the SCSC and are communicated to the businesses and Bunzl QA/QC and Sourcing at least annually.
+The process and frequency of communication are determined by the SCSC and are communicated to the businesses and Bunzl Global Sourcing and QA/QC at least annually.